thulab/iot-benchmark/README.md

 In order to more conveniently and quickly complete the correctness verification, iot-benchmark also supports dual database mode.

 1. For all the test scenarios mentioned above, unless otherwise specified, dual databases are supported.
 Please **start the test** in the `verification` project.
-2. For the relevant test scenarios for correctness verification below, all must be run in dual database mode, and currently **only supports** iotdb-0.12, iotdb-0.13 and timescaledb.
+2. For the relevant test scenarios for correctness verification below, all must be run in dual database mode, and currently **only supports** iotdb-0.13 and newer version, and timescaledb.

 In order to complete the dual database configuration, you need to make the following modifications to `config.properties`: